microsoft/fluentui/packages/react-components/react-infobutton/Spec.md

 #### Comparison with v0 and v8

 - v0 does not have an InfoButton component.
-- v8 does not have an InfoButton component, but does have a TextField component that has an example of how to add an info button to a TextField, see Open UI section above for more details.
+- v8 does not have an InfoButton component, but does have a TextField component that has an example of how to add an info button to a TextField, see "Prior Art" section above for more details.

 ## Sample Code